Tim-Liam-Hill/Acid/README.md

 * Actually no, there is no explicit true and false
 * You have to explicitly compare two different values.

+You will notice there are no 'and' or 'or' operators, this is intentional.
+Both can be simulated using either nested if loops (for and) or elif (for or).
+Since the base comparison operators ('lessthan' 'greaterthan' and 'equals') don't modify the stack, it doesn't make sense to have include 'and' and 'or'.

+Alternatively, you can use a function to evaluate complex conditions and call this before loops/if statements.
+(TODO: example).

 ## Comments

 * Any non A C G T characters interpreted as comments